 Labeling for ingredients, allergens, net weight or volume, name and address of the cottage food operation, and other safety measures will still be required within HB 4333, which has been referred to the House Agriculture Committee for consideration.

-State Rep. Greg Alexander, of Carsonville, has announced upcoming office hours events for people across Huron County and portions of Lapeer, Sanilac and Tuscola counties to meet and talk with their state Representative.
-The office hours meetings will take place at the following times on locations on Friday, May 26: • 9-10 a.m. at Huron […]
+State Rep. Greg Alexander, of Carsonville, will host upcoming coffee hours events for people across Huron County and portions of Lapeer, Sanilac and Tuscola counties to meet and talk with their state Representative.
+The trio of meetings will take place at the following times and locations on Friday, Nov.
+24: • 9 a.m. at Huron […]

-State Rep. Greg Alexander, of Carsonville, has announced upcoming office hours events for people across Huron County and portions of Lapeer, Sanilac and Tuscola counties to meet and talk with their state Representative.
-The office hours meetings will take place at the following days, times and locations: • Monday, April 24 from 9-10 a.m. at […]
+State Rep. Greg Alexander, of Carsonville, is hosting upcoming coffee hours events for people across Huron County and portions of Lapeer, Sanilac and Tuscola counties to meet and talk with their state Representative.
+The trio of meetings will take place at the following days, times on locations: • Friday, Oct.
+27 at 9 a.m. at […]